XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Introduction

-Third, XR workloads have stringent user \emph{quality of experience (QoE) requirements.} A key distinguishing factor of MMMT workloads from single-model single-task ML workloads is the importance of understanding how to quantify the {aggregated QoE metric} across all of the concurrent ML tasks at a system level.
-The resulting user quality of experience extends {beyond the computational performance (latency or throughput) of a single model}, which motivates the need for new metrics.
+Third, XR workloads have stringent user \emph{quality of experience (QoE) requirements.} A key distinguishing factor of \abbrvWorkload{} workloads from STSM ML workloads is the importance of understanding how to quantify the {aggregated QoE metric} across concurrent ML tasks at a system level.
+The resulting user QoE extends {beyond the computational performance (latency or throughput) of a single model}, which motivates the need for new metrics.
 Simple metrics like latency and/or FPS \textit{do not} capture the complex interactions of all these models across diverse scenarios.
-For example, the latency of each inference run cannot be the absolute metric, since improving latency beyond the deadline set by the target processing rate may not improve the overall processing rate (e.g. the processing rate may be bound by the sensor input stream rather than inference time).
-Therefore, we need a new scoring metric that can capture the aggregate performance of the different MMMT workloads under different usage scenarios.
+For example, the latency of each inference cannot be the absolute metric, since improving latency beyond the deadline set by the target processing rate may not improve the overall processing rate (e.g., the processing rate may be bound by the sensor input stream rather than inference time).
+Therefore, we need a new scoring metric that can capture the aggregate performance of the \abbrvWorkload{} workloads under different usage scenarios.
 The scoring metric must collectively consider all system aspects (model accuracy, achieved processing rate compared to the target processing rate, energy, etc.).

 Collectively, not only do these three unique characteristics present system design challenges for XR, but they also make it challenging to benchmark and systematically characterize the performance of XR systems.
-Unfortunately, many of the characteristics and system-level concerns associated with MMMT workloads are not fully understood.
-This is largely due to the lack of public knowledge regarding the realistic characteristics of MMMT workloads, derived from industry use cases.
+Unfortunately, many of the characteristics and system-level concerns associated with \abbrvWorkload{} workloads are not fully understood.
+This is largely due to the lack of public knowledge regarding the realistic characteristics of \abbrvWorkload{} workloads derived from industry use cases.
 Consequently, the ML system design area for these workloads has yet to be explored.
-Furthermore, there is no benchmark suite of MMMT workloads that reflects industrial use cases.
-Many industry and academic benchmark suites that exist today focus almost exclusively on SMST or MMMT without cascaded models~\cite{reddi2020mlperf}.
+Furthermore, there is no benchmark suite of \abbrvWorkload{} workloads that reflects industrial use cases.
+Many industry and academic benchmark suites that exist today focus almost exclusively on STSM or \abbrvWorkload{} without cascaded models~\cite{reddi2020mlperf}.